A Convertable Turntable Coming in 2020

 This is a completely new direction in turntables for Galibier, but by no means have we thrown out all we’ve learned through the years.

 The Eiger started off as a rim drive concept, but as development proceeded, we’ve engineered a belt drive option as well – so you can choose your architecture and compare for yourself !

 Here are some key features:

-- Two tonearm capability, employing identical sliding armboard architecture as the Gavia and Stelvio
+- Dual, 12″ tonearm capable with revised, sliding armboard architecture based on the Gavia and Stelvio Mk II

 - Identical bearing as the Stelvio

 Subscribe to our mailing list for updates (click here).

 Follow its development on our blog, beginning with this September 6, 2017 commentary.

 Recently, one of our customers dropped by our facility in Erie, Colorado to take a pulse on our progress.
 Here are his comments from that visit:

 Thank you for hosting us in your lovely home last weekend.
 My thoughts: